Vladimir Mayakovsky: Literary career

 In June of that year, Mayakovsky fell in love with a married woman, Lilya Brik, who eagerly took upon herself the role of a muse.
 Her husband Osip Brik seemed not to mind and became the poet's close friend; later he published several books by Mayakovsky and used his entrepreneurial talents to support the Futurist movement.
 This love affair, as well as his ideas on World War I and Socialism, strongly influenced Mayakovsky's best known works: A Cloud in Trousers (1915), his first major poem of appreciable length, followed by Backbone Flute (1915), The War and the World (1916) and The Man (1918).

-When his mobilization form finally arrived in the autumn of 1915, Mayakovsky found himself unwilling to go to the frontlines.
+When his mobilisation form finally arrived in the autumn of 1915, Mayakovsky found himself unwilling to go to the frontlines.
 Assisted by Gorky, he joined the Petrograd Military Driving school as a draftsman and was studying there until early 1917.
 In 1916 Parus (The Sail) Publishers (again led by Gorky), published Mayakovsky's poetry compilation called Simple As Mooing.